 The U.S. Bank Altitude Reserve Visa Infinite Card is a high-end travel card made of metal — stainless steel.
 It has a relatively high annual fee of $400, but comes with many benefits not found on cards with lower annual fees.

-An introductory offer of 50,000 bonus points is available for spending $4,500 in the first 90 days after account opening, equivalent to $750 in travel redemptions.
+An introductory offer of 50,000 bonus points for spending $4,500 in the first 90 days of membership, equivalent to $750 in travel redemptions.

 Cardholders also get a $325 annual travel credit, a 12-month membership to Priority Pass Select for airport lounge access, and a statement credit for the application fee of either Global Entry ($100) or TSA PreCheck ($85), once every four years.